 Tech giant Microsoft made major headlines in 2020 by pledging to be “carbon negative” by 2030.
 As part of its commitment, Microsoft promised to remove greenhouse gases from the atmosphere until it had accounted for all emissions created by the company since its inception in 1975, a feat it expected to accomplish by 2050.

-The move undoubtedly raises the stakes for business-led climate goals, but what exactly does going carbon negative mean?
+The move undoubtedly raised the stakes for business-led climate goals, but what exactly does going carbon negative mean?
 And how does Microsoft plan to do it?